DelleonMcglone/TestnetMantua/README.md

 # Mantua.AI – AI-Native DeFi Agent on Base

 An AI-powered on-chain assistant that connects natural language to blockchain actions.
-Built on **Base** with **Uniswap v4 hooks**, autonomous agents, and real-time blockchain reasoning.
+Built for **DefAI** with **Uniswap v4 hooks**, autonomous agents, artificial intelligence, and real-time blockchain reasoning.

 ## Project Structure